arturops/self-drivingCar/TrafficSignClassifier/TrafficSignClassifier_Description.md

 [e]: ./Description_Images/ "Example"

+The project's goal is to create a CNN model capable of classifying traffic signs with an accuracy of 94% in the validation set.
+You can find a notebook with the code [here](./Traffic_Sign_Classifier.ipynb).

 This project contains several auxiliar functions to manipulate, analyze, display and augment data.
 All of these are useful to understand what you initially have, create new data for your model (if needed) and visualize that new data or analyze your whole data.